since1968/stat-blocks/homebrewery/stiletto.markdown

 I have play-tested the Stiletto through 3rd level.
 On paper, the archetype appears overpowered, but plays surprisingly well.
 Its ability to impose unfavorable conditions makes up for its lack of "almost always on" sneak attacks, but the maneuver save DC is low enough (assuming a standard point array) that your opponents will frequently overcome them.
 To do:

 * Play-test beyond 3rd level.
-* Create more basic maneuvers based on real dagger maneuvers in Fiore, without re-introducing "called shots" from earlier editions.
+* Create more maneuvers based on real dagger maneuvers in Fiore, without re-introducing "called shots" from earlier editions.
 * Create more signature maneuvers.
 * Clean up "Strike of Perfect Clarity."
 Math makes it equivalent to assassin with surprise at 20th level, but +100 doesn't feel like 5e.